-A.29.1 It shall not be possible for collected or stored data or software memory within the OBM System to be accessible or capable of being manipulated by any person, device or system, other than an Authorised Person.
-Security and confidentiality of data stored in the OBM System shall be maintained at all times.
+A.29.1 It shall not be possible for collected or stored data or software memory within the OBM system to be accessible or capable of being manipulated by any person, device or system, other than an authorised person.
+Security and confidentiality of data stored in the OBM system shall be maintained at all times.

-Note: This requirement refers to both the ECU (OBM System B and C) and the MSU.
+Note: This requirement refers to both the ECU (OBM system Category B and C) and the MSU.